Professional, Pedagogical and Core Studies in Secondary Education 2023-24

 - Critically study Welsh language, history and culture from the perspectives of policy, research, theory and experiences in school.

-Part A: Critical Reflections Further details can be found in the module handbook
+Part A: Critical Reflection (Theories of Learning) Further details can be found in the module handbook

 Logbook Or Portfolio